jiarong0907/runtime-programmable-switch/README.md

 cd ../../
 ```

 Then, you should be able to run examples under the folder `runtime-programmable-switch/runtime_examples/`.
-See below for more details.
+See more details in the following text.

 ## Use our VM